andraugust/andraugust.github.io/thermo-2.md

 The energy of a thermal system is defined by its **internal energy** $$U$$, which is simply the total kinetic and potential energy of each of its particles.

 To calculate $$U$$ we could theoretically sum each particle's energy, but thermodynamics is all about analyzing large systems using a small number of macroscopic variables, ignoring underlying microstates.
-Besides, when thermodynamics was developed no one actually knew what matter was made of, so such a sum wasn't an option, but the thermodynamic definition of $$U$$ still existed, and that's what we use here.
-In particular, the first law of thermodynamics describes energy flow and says that internal energy changes through just two mechanisms: heat $$Q$$ and work $$W$$
+When thermodynamics was developed no one actually knew what matter was made of, so such a sum wasn't an option, but the thermodynamic definition of $$U$$ still existed, and that's what we use here.
+In particular, the **first law of thermodynamics** describes energy flow and says that internal energy changes through just two mechanisms: heat $$Q$$ and work $$W$$

 $$
 \Delta U = Q + W